-- 8) Create a Housing Voucher mobility program to encourage and assist housing voucher participants to move to high opportunity neighborhoods to deconcentrate voucher households.
+- Thoughtfully research and utilize a regional Assessment of Fair Housing report.
+HUD has been moving toward funding regions to research barriers to fair housing choice on a regional level rather than municipal or county level as has been typically done in the past.
+In 2012, the Northeast Ohio Sustainability Communities Consortium (NEOSCC) conducted an AI in the 12-county region of Northeast Ohio (Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Mahoning, Medina, Portage, Summit, Stark, Trumbull, and Wayne).
+Because fair housing issues overlap jurisdictional boundaries, HUD is encouraging consolidated program participants to submit a regional Assessment of Fair Housing and to work together on overcoming factors that contribute to segregation and limit housing choice. - 8) Create a Housing Voucher mobility program to encourage and assist housing voucher participants to move to high opportunity neighborhoods to deconcentrate voucher households.
 A housing voucher mobility program should include a flexible payment standard and security deposit assistance so that voucher holders can afford higher rents in high opportunity neighborhoods.
 Landlords should be recruited to participate in the program in high opportunity neighborhoods. - 9) Encourage the Ohio Housing Finance Agency to prioritize high-opportunity neighborhoods when awarding Low Income Housing Tax Credits.
 LIHTC properties are not being used to decrease racial and economic segregation in Cuyahoga County.
-Siting future LIHTC properties in racially integrated, high opportunity neighborhoods will expand housing choice for people in Cuyahoga County. - 10) Enforce fair housing laws more vigorously to "affirmatively further fair housing."
+Siting future LIHTC properties, particularly those to be occupied by families, in racially integrated, high opportunity neighborhoods will expand housing choice for people in Cuyahoga County. - 10) Enforce fair housing laws more vigorously to "affirmatively further fair housing."
 While having strong laws is important, without vigorous enforcement, housing discrimination will continue.